ing-bank/zkflow/docs/backwards-compatibility-for-states.md

 # JSON Structure

-The `ZKFlowPlugin` gradle plugin contains several tasks that help prevent developers to make changes to existing classes.
+The `ZKFlowPlugin` gradle plugin contains several tasks that help prevent developers to make changes to existing serializable ZKP classes.

 The plugin uses `kotlinx.serialization` to generate the JSON file.
 The class definitions on which this JSON file is generated can be found in `ZkpStructureType.kt`.

 ## generateZkpStructure

-The `generateZkpStructure` task collects all contract state classes and writes the structure in JSON format to a file `src/main/zkp/structure.json`.
+The `generateZkpStructure` task collects all ZKP serializable classes and writes their serialization structure in JSON format to the file `src/main/zkp/structure.json` of the current module.
 This file SHOULD be committed to version control, so that the ZKFlowPlugin can detect any changes to existing classes.
+Next to that, this file MAY NOT be modified by hand.

 The `generateZkpStructure` task is implemented in `GenerateZkpStructureTask.kt`.
 This task is a thin wrapper that executes a separate java process so that all (generated) classes and service loader files can be loaded.
 The main plugin